jstewmc/rtf/README.md

 // create a document from source
 $document = new Document('{\b foo\b0}');

-// replace the document's text, "foo", with the text "bar"
+// let's switch the document's text, "foo", for the text, "bar"...

+// create a new text element
+$bar = new Element\Text('bar');

+// navigate to the "foo" text element and replace it
 $document
-	->getRoot()
-	->getFirstChild()
-	->getNextSibling()
-	->replaceWith(new Element\Text('bar'));
+	->getRoot()           // get the document's root group ->getFirstChild()     // get the "\b" control word element ->getNextSibling()    // get the "foo" text element ->replaceWith($bar);  // replace "foo" with "bar"

 // print the changes
 echo $document;  // prints "{\b1 bar\b0}"
 ```

 ## About

 In February 2015, I started a project that required reading and writing RTF files.
 Actually, it required reading and writing files in the Court Reporter extension of the RTF language, RTF-CRE.
 I couldn't find a library that was easily extensible with new control words and control symbols.
 So, I wrote my own (for better or worse haha).

 ## Rich Text Format (RTF)
-This library is compliant with the [Rich Text Format Version 1.5 Specification (1997)](http://www.biblioscape.com/rtf15_spec.htm).
+This library adheres to the [Rich Text Format Version 1.5 Specification (1997)](http://www.biblioscape.com/rtf15_spec.htm).

 If you aren't familiar with the Rich Text Format (RTF) language, it's relatively simple.
 There are four main language components: groups, control words, control symbols, and text.

 ### Groups
 Groups are the fundamental building blocks of an RTF document.
 A group consists of text, control words, control symbols, or other groups enclosed in braces ("{" and "}").

 Like an XML document, an RTF document should have a root group.
-Within the root group there is a "header", a group of document-formatting control words that, if they occur, must do so before any text, and the "body", the content of the document.
+Within the root group there is a *header*, a group of document-formatting control words that, if they occur, must do so before any text, and the *body*, the content of the document.

 Groups can be nested.
-Formatting within a group affects only the text in that group, and generally, text within a group inherits the formatting of the parent group.
+Generally, formatting within a group affects only the text in that group, and text within a group inherits the formatting of the parent group.

 ### Control words
 A control word is a specially-formatted command used to perform actions in an RTF document such as: insert special characters, set paragraph-formatting, set character-formatting, etc.

 A control word takes the following form: `\<word>[<delimiter>]`.

-The `word` is a string of alphabetic characters.
+`word` is a string of alphabetic characters.
 RTF is case-sensitive, but all RTF control words are lowercase.
 A control word must be shorter than 32 characters.

-The `delimiter` can be one of the following:
+`delimiter` can be one of the following:

 * A space (" ") - A space is considered part of the control word and does not appear in the document.
 However, any characters following the space, including spaces, will appear in the document.
 * A digit (0-9) or hyphen ("-") - A digit or hyphen indicates a numeric parameter follows.
 The subsequent digital sequence is then delimited by a space or any other character besides a letter or digit.
 The parameter can be a positive or negative number, generally between -32,767 and 32,767.
 However, readers should accept any arbitrary string of digits as a legal parameter.
 * Any character besides a letter or digit - In this case, the delimiting character terminates the control word, but is not part of the control word.

-The parameters of certain control words (for example, bold, "\b") have only two states.
+The parameters of certain control words (for example, bold, `\b`) have only two states.
 When such a control word has no parameter (or has a non-zero parameter), it is assumed that the control word turns on the property.
-When such a control word has a parameter of "0", it is assumed to turn off the property.
+When such a control word has a parameter of `0`, it is assumed to turn off the property.

 ### Control symbols
 A control symbol consists of a backslash followed by a single, non-alphabetic character (aka, a symbol).
 A control symbol usually inserts a special character.
-For example, the control symbol "\~" represents a non-breaking space.
+For example, the control symbol `\~` represents a non-breaking space.

 Generally, control symbols take no delimiters.
-However, the apostrophe control symbol ("\'") takes a two-digit hexadecimal parameter.
+However, the apostrophe control symbol takes a two-digit hexadecimal parameter (e.g., `\'hh`).

 ### Text
-Text is everything else that isn't a group-open, group-close, control word, or control symbol.
+Text is any character that isn't a group-open, group-close, control word, or control symbol.

-Special characters ("\", "{", and "}") are escaped with a backslash ("\").
-For example, the string "\\" will produce a literal backslash character.
+Special characters like the backlash (`\\`), open-bracket (`{`), and close-bracket (`}`) are escaped with a backslash (`\\`).
+For example, the string `\\\\` will produce a literal backslash character.

 ### Line endings
-The RTF specification ignores line-feeds and carriage-returns.
-Instead, line breaks are controlled with the `\line` control word (among others), and paragraphs are controlled with the `\par` control word.
+The RTF specification instructs writers to insert line-feeds and/or carriage-returns every 255 characters, and it instructs readers to ignore them.
+Instead, line breaks should be controlled with the `\line` control word (among others), and paragraphs should be controlled with the `\par` control word.

 This library will ignore an *un-escaped* line-feed or carriage return.
 However, it will treat an *escaped* line-feed or carriage-return as an implicit `\par` control word.

-## Process
+## The process

-It's probably worthwhile to review how this library reads an RTF string:

-1. It lexes an RTF string into language tokens.
-2. It parses the language tokens into the parse tree.
-3. It renders the parse tree into the document tree.
+To create a document, this library lexes an RTF string into language tokens, parses the language tokens into the parse tree, and renders the parse tree into the document tree.

 ### Lexer

-The Lexer breaks an RTF string into the following language tokens: group-open, group-close, control word, control symbol, and text.
+The Lexer breaks an RTF string into group-open, group-close, control word, control symbol, and text tokens.

 For example: